brianhsu98/bdocs/README.md

 ## To-Do

-    - Refactor the components into folders, grouped by page
-    - Delete unused code
 - Add accounts, and keep track of each account's documents.
 - Add password protection
+- Add close button to upload file
+- Figure out how to make popup close once a file is uploaded
-    - Add more language syntaxes
+- Add more settings, like font size, to code editor
-    -

 ## Roadmap